tomhallmain/simple_image_compare/README.md

 Press Shift+H to open up a help window with all key bindings.
 A directory with images must be set before most of the bindings will have any effect.
 The group bindings are only functional in GROUP mode after a comparison has been run.

 ### Move Marks Window

+This window helps with efficient filing of file marks.

 <details>
 <summary>Expand Details</summary>